FAIRmat-NFDI/nomad-docs/docs/howto/develop/setup.md

 nomad admin run appworker
 ```

-On MacOS you might run into multiprocessing errors.
+On macOS you might run into multiprocessing errors.
 That can be solved as described [here](https://stackoverflow.com/questions/50168647/multiprocessing-causes-python-to-crash-and-gives-an-error-may-have-been-in-progr){:target="_blank"}.

 The app will run at port 8000 by default.